 Fortunately, RCP calculation is more taxpayer friendly today than it was in the not-too-distant past.
 In 2008, the IRS launched the Fresh Start Initiative, and this program was designed to assist taxpayers who need to resolve past tax debt.
 One way in which it assists taxpayers is in RCP calculation.
 This program changed the way in which a taxpayer’s income, assets and monthly living expenses are calculated.
 The program also altered the time periods according to which a taxpayer’s RCP are determined.
 Now, the time periods are 12 months and 24 months for lump sums and installments, respectively; formerly, prior to this program, the corresponding time periods were 48 months and 60 months.

-ct to note – if you are fortunate enough that the IRS approves your offer, you must stay current and compliant for the next five years or the IRS will retroactively reject your agreement.
+Another important fact to note – if you are fortunate enough that the IRS approves your offer, you must stay current and compliant for the next five years or the IRS will retroactively reject your agreement.
 This means you cannot owe additional money to the IRS and you must file all your required tax returns.

 Don’t Hesitate to Reach Out